AbhiK1237/Concisely/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project
-- Shadcn UI for the beautiful component library
+- Shadcn UI for the beautiful component patterns
-- Gemini API for powering our AI summarization
+- Gemini and OpenAI for powering our AI capabilities
+- Brave Search for content discovery